Shreebs Salted Dulce Coffee [CLOSED]

 Shreebs Coffee takes care with signature coffee drinks in a surprising setting.

-Development in downtown L.A.’s Arts District continues at a frenetic pace, but it’s still possible to find fun, undiscovered pockets.
-One example is Shreebs, a coffee bar that debuted last September in a colorful shipping container yard with Astroturf and wood furniture.
+Development in the downtown Los Angeles Arts District continues at a frenetic pace.
+However, it’s still possible to find fun, undiscovered pockets in the neighborhood.
+One example is Shreebs, an unconventional coffee bar that debuted last September in a colorful shipping container yard lined with Astroturf and equipped with wood furniture.

 Casey Goch and her fiance started hosting weekend coffee parties at their Venice home.
-She and friend Ren Fuller-Wasserman subsequently partnered on container.
-Shreeb is a made up term of affection.
+She and friend Ren Fuller-Wasserman subsequently partnered on a shipping container.
+Shreeb is a made up term of affection that somehow rings true.
 Goch said, “It’s one of things you made up as a kid and never thought would see the light of day.”
-Now, more people are shreebing daily on an Arts District side street.
+Now, more people are shreebing daily on an otherwise inconspicuous Arts District side street.

-For now, they’re roasting a single-origin coffee from a farm called Miravalles in Mexico, which helps to fuel signature beverages like Choco Chile and Horchata that incorporate syrups from Chef Daniel Benhaim.
-I opted for Salted Dulce ($5 small) with coffee, black pepper, cardamom, cane sugar, and sea salt, which are all shaken with ice and 2% milk, resulting in a frothy, aromatic beverage.
+For now, the Shreebs partners are roasting a single-origin coffee from a farm called Miravalles in Mexico, which helps to fuel signature beverages like Choco Chile and Horchata that incorporate syrups from Chef Daniel Benhaim.
+I opted for Salted Dulce ($5 small), a specialty beverage made with coffee, black pepper, cardamom, cane sugar, and sea salt.
+The complementary ingredients are all shaken with ice and 2% milk, resulting in a frothy, aromatic beverage with bold flavor.

 Tags: